elmorenox/c4_deployment-3/README.md

 This is not fully fleshed out and we need to test whether a branches that are not ```main``` and are pushed to the repo also trigger a deploy.
 This is not behavior we want and we have noted some additional steps to improve this at the end of this document.

-This is out Jenkins file
+This is our Jenkins file

 ```json
 pipeline {